chanzer0/media-server-trivia/README.md

   - Guess the Release Year
   - Poster Reveal Challenge
 - Dockerized for easy deployment on Unraid or any Docker host
+- Retrieves additional metadata from TMDb using the TMDb GUIDs stored in your Plex library

 ## Requirements
 - Python 3.11 (for development) or Docker